mindspore-lab/mindface/README.md

 MindFace is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new computer vision methods.

-If you find *MindFace* useful in your research, please consider to cite the following related papers:
+If you find *MindFace* useful in your research, please consider citing the following related papers:

 ```
 @misc{MindFace 2022,